-5. Appendix: The appendix will contain copies of all materials you will use in the study, including: informed consent forms, any cover letter or instructions to participants, copies of every measure you will use in your study (including demographic information, interview questions, and questionnaires).
+5. Appendix: The appendix will contain copies of all materials you will use in the study, including: informed consent forms, any cover letter or instructions to participants, copies of every measure you will use in your study (including demographic information, interview questions, and questionnaires.
+Exceptions are made for potential violations of copyright and should be considered in conjunction with your chair).